 \subsection{Triangulation types}

 For the purposes of this paper, a triangulation-type is defined as a family of simplicial graphs on a manifold, where the number of tetrahedra can be scaled in some regular way by choosing different members of the family.
 This scaling provides control over mesh refinements and is used to show the convergence of piecewise flat constructions to their smooth counterparts.
 In this section, three such triangulation types will be defined on a three-torus ($T^3$) topology, with a fundamental domain of size $[0,1]^3$ for a set of coordinates $x$, $y$, $z$.
-These can be directly applied to most of the manifolds, with minor adjustments required in some cases.
 The three different triangulation types provide a variety of edge orientations, ensuring that computation results are not based on favourable alignments alone, and provide differing levels of suitability for different dual tessellations.
 The building blocks for each triangulation type are defined below, and shown in figure \ref{fig:blocks}.